Scaling limits for the critical Fortuin-Kastelyn model on a random planar map II: local estimates and empty reduced word exponent: Local estimates with no orders

 For $r\in\BB N$, let $J_{n,r}^H$ be the smallest $j \in\BB N$ for which $X(n-j,n)$ contains $r $ hamburgers and set $L_{n,r}^H := d^*\left(X(n-J_{n,r}^H , n)\right)$.
 That is, $(J_{n,r}^H , L_{n,r}^H)$ are defined in the same manner as the pairs~\eqref{eqn-J^H-def} but with the word read backward from $n$ rather than from $-1$.

-The main idea of the proofs of the above propositions is to condition on a realization of the word $X$ up to time $K_{n,m}^H$ for some $m\in\BB N$; then read the word backward from time $n$ and apply the results of Section~\ref{sec-J^H-local} to estimate the pairs $(J_{n,r}^H , L_{n,r}^H)$.
-The next two lemmas are the basic tools needed to accomplish this.
+The main idea of the proofs in this section is to condition on a realization of the word $X$ up to time $K_{n,m}^H$ for some $m\in\BB N$; then read the word backward from time $n$ and apply the results of Section~\ref{sec-J^H-local} to estimate the pairs $(J_{n,r}^H , L_{n,r}^H)$.
+The next three lemmas are the basic tools needed to accomplish this.

 \begin{lem} Let $D$ be defined as in~\eqref{eqn-discrete-path}.
 For $(h,c) \in \BB N^2$ and $m\in [1,h-1]_{\BB Z}$, the event $\mcl E_n^{h,c}$ is the same as the event that \alb &0 < K_{n,m}^H < I ,\quad J_{n,h-m}^H = n-1- K_{n,m}^H ,\quad L_{n,h-m}^H = c - Q_{n,m}^H ,\\ &\qquad \op{and}\quad \mcl N_{\tb C}\left(X(n-J_{n,h-m}^H,n)\right) \leq Q_{n,m}^H . \ale \end{lem} \begin{proof} It is clear that $K_{n,m}^H >0$ on $\mcl E_n^{h,c}$.
 On the event $\{K_{n,m}^H >0\}$, there is some $j\in\BB N$ for which $n - J_{n,j}^H = K_{n,m}^H+1$.
 Since $X(n-J_{n,j}^H , n)$ contains no hamburger orders or flexible orders, it follows that for this choice of $j$ we have \alb &\mcl N_{\tc H}\left(X(1,n)\right) = m + j ,\quad d^*\left(X(1,n)\right) = Q_{n,m}^H + L_{n,j}^H , \\ &\mcl N_{\tb C}\left(X(1,n)\right) = 0\vee \left( \mcl N_{\tb C}\left( X(n-J_{n,j}^H , n) \right) - Q_{n,m}^H \right) . \ale The statement of the lemma follows. \end{proof}